-FDA Approves New Generic Version of the EpiPen For Allergic Reactions
+FDA Approves New Generic Version Of The EpiPen For Allergic Reactions

 The Food and Drug Administration has approved the first identical alternative to the EpiPen, which is widely used to save children and adults suffering from dangerous allergic reactions.